junxit/us-congress-bills-116/bill.md

 In this Act:

-- **(1)** *Scenic areas* The term scenic area means a scenic area designated by section 8(a).
+- **(1)** *Scenic areas* The term “scenic area” means a scenic area designated by section 8(a).
-- **(2)** *Secretary* The term Secretary means—
+- **(2)** *Secretary* The term “Secretary” means—
   - **(A)** with respect to land managed by the Bureau of Land Management, the Secretary of the Interior; and
   - **(B)** with respect to land managed by the Forest Service, the Secretary of Agriculture.
-- **(3)** *State* The term State means the State of California.
+- **(3)** *State* The term “State” means the State of California.
-- **(4)** *Wilderness area* The term wilderness area means a wilderness area or wilderness addition designated by section 3(a).
+- **(4)** *Wilderness area* The term “wilderness area” means a wilderness area or wilderness addition designated by section 3(a).

 ## § 3.
 Designation of wilderness

 - **(a)** *In general* In accordance with the Wilderness Act (16 U.S.C.
 1131 et seq.), the following areas in the State are designated as wilderness areas and as components of the National Wilderness Preservation System:
-  - **(1)** Certain land in the Bakersfield Field Office of the Bureau of Land Management comprising approximately 35,619 acres, as generally depicted on the map entitled “Caliente Mountain Wilderness Area—Proposed” and dated March 29, 2019, which shall be known as the “Caliente Mountain Wilderness”.
+  - **(1)** Certain land in the Bakersfield Field Office of the Bureau of Land Management comprising approximately 35,116 acres, as generally depicted on the map entitled “Proposed Caliente Mountain Wilderness” and dated November 13, 2019, which shall be known as the “Caliente Mountain Wilderness”.
-  - **(2)** Certain land in the Bakersfield Field Office of the Bureau of Land Management comprising approximately 13,332 acres, as generally depicted on the map entitled “Soda Lake Wilderness Area—Proposed” and dated March 29, 2019, which shall be known as the “Soda Lake Wilderness”.
+  - **(2)** Certain land in the Bakersfield Field Office of the Bureau of Land Management comprising approximately 13,332 acres, as generally depicted on the map entitled “Proposed Soda Lake Wilderness” and dated June 25, 2019, which shall be known as the “Soda Lake Wilderness”.
-  - **(3)** Certain land in the Bakersfield Field Office of the Bureau of Land Management comprising approximately 12,585 acres, as generally depicted on the map entitled “Temblor Range Wilderness Area—Proposed” and dated March 29, 2019, which shall be known as the “Temblor Range Wilderness”.
+  - **(3)** Certain land in the Bakersfield Field Office of the Bureau of Land Management comprising approximately 12,585 acres, as generally depicted on the map entitled “Proposed Temblor Range Wilderness” and dated June 25, 2019, which shall be known as the “Temblor Range Wilderness”.
   - **(4)** Certain land in the Los Padres National Forest comprising approximately 23,670 acres, as generally depicted on the map entitled “Chumash Wilderness Area Additions—Proposed” and dated March 29, 2019, which shall be incorporated into and managed as part of the Chumash Wilderness as designated by the Los Padres Condor Range and River Protection Act (Public Law 102–301; 106 Stat.
 242).
-  - **(5)** Certain land in the Los Padres National Forest comprising approximately 54,053 acres, as generally depicted on the maps entitled “Dick Smith Wilderness Area Additions—Proposed Map 1 of 2 (Bear Canyon and Cuyama Peak Units)” and “Dick Smith Wilderness Area Additions—Proposed Map 2 of 2 (Buckhorn and Mono Units)” and dated March 29, 2019, which shall be incorporated into and managed as part of the Dick Smith Wilderness as designated by the California Wilderness Act of 1984 (Public Law 98–425; 16 U.S.C.
+  - **(5)** Certain land in the Los Padres National Forest comprising approximately 54,036 acres, as generally depicted on the maps entitled “Dick Smith Wilderness Area Additions—Proposed Map 1 of 2 (Bear Canyon and Cuyama Peak Units)” and “Dick Smith Wilderness Area Additions—Proposed Map 2 of 2 (Buckhorn and Mono Units)” and dated November 14, 2019, which shall be incorporated into and managed as part of the Dick Smith Wilderness as designated by the California Wilderness Act of 1984 (Public Law 98–425; 16 U.S.C.
 1132 note).
   - **(6)** Certain land in the Los Padres National Forest and the Bakersfield Field Office of the Bureau of Land Management comprising approximately 7,289 acres, as generally depicted on the map entitled “Garcia Wilderness Area Additions—Proposed” and dated March 29, 2019, which shall be incorporated into and managed as part of the Garcia Wilderness as designated by the Los Padres Condor Range and River Protection Act (Public Law 102–301; 106 Stat.
 242).
-  - **(7)** Certain land in the Los Padres National Forest and the Bakersfield Field Office of the Bureau of Land Management comprising approximately 8,671 acres, as generally depicted on the map entitled “Machesna Mountain Wilderness Area Additions—Proposed” and dated March 29, 2019, which shall be incorporated into and managed as part of the Machesna Mountain Wilderness as designated by the California Wilderness Act of 1984 (Public Law 98–425; 16 U.S.C.
+  - **(7)** Certain land in the Los Padres National Forest and the Bakersfield Field Office of the Bureau of Land Management comprising approximately 8,774 acres, as generally depicted on the map entitled “Machesna Mountain Wilderness—Proposed Additions” and dated October 30, 2019, which shall be incorporated into and managed as part of the Machesna Mountain Wilderness as designated by the California Wilderness Act of 1984 (Public Law 98–425; 16 U.S.C.
 1132 note).
   - **(8)** Certain land in the Los Padres National Forest comprising approximately 30,184 acres, as generally depicted on the map entitled “Matilija Wilderness Area Additions—Proposed” and dated March 29, 2019, which shall be incorporated into and managed as part of the Matilija Wilderness as designated by the Los Padres Condor Range and River Protection Act (Public Law 102–301; 106 Stat.
 242).
   - **(9)** Certain land in the Los Padres National Forest comprising approximately 23,969 acres, as generally depicted on the map entitled “San Rafael Wilderness Area Additions—Proposed” and dated March 29, 2019, which shall be incorporated into and managed as part of the San Rafael Wilderness as designated by Public Law 90–271 (82 Stat.
 51), the California Wilderness Act of 1984 (Public Law 98–425; 16 U.S.C.
 1132 note), and the Los Padres Condor Range and River Protection Act (Public Law 102–301; 106 Stat.
 242).
   - **(10)** Certain land in the Los Padres National Forest comprising approximately 2,921 acres, as generally depicted on the map entitled “Santa Lucia Wilderness Area Additions—Proposed” and dated March 29, 2019, which shall be incorporated into and managed as part of the Santa Lucia Wilderness as designated by the Endangered American Wilderness Act of 1978 (Public Law 95–237; 16 U.S.C.
 1132 note).